dveetil-github/2020sp-finalproject-dveetil-github/README.md

 The finalproject/dags folder has the airflow_dags.py file.
 This has finalprojectDag defined.
 The same folder has tasks.py folder where all the task related pythin functions are defined. sql_scripts has the sql scripts required in the project.
+# Technologies used
+Docker - airflow server is running in docker
+Apache airflow
+Redshift - 2 node cluster running in AWS
+S3 - the data files that are read for the data pipeline reside in here
 # Environment set up
 Set up a docker container with Airflow and other required packages installed Step 1: